 The number assigned to each extension jack on a 206 module.
-Extension numbers run consecutively from 10 through 57 (for a two-carrier configuration) and are used for intercom calling.
+Extension numbers run consecutively from 10 through 33 and are used for intercom calling.

 Extension Name Display

 A feature that lets users assign a name to their extension.
 The name appears along with the extension number on system display phones when users make an intercom call or a group call, or transfer a call.